A - Z List and OCLC Link Resolver

-To access this screen, sign in Service Configuration, open the WorldCat Discovery and WorldCat Local left navigation, select A - Z List and OCLC Link Resolver.
+To access this screen, sign in to Service Configuration, open the WorldCat Discovery and WorldCat Local left navigation, and select A - Z List and OCLC Link Resolver.

 A - Z List and OCLC Link Resolver overview

 Use this screen to find your base OpenURL to provide to your vendors, configure default search behavior of your A to Z list platform, and set display options.